strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 The previous example with manually executed `curl` commands shows how to deploy and use the bridge sidecar.
 But it is of course rather simple.
 If you are interested in something more complex, we have another example for you.
-It is using our [example HTTP clients](https://github.com/strimzi/client-examples) coupled with the bridge sidecar.
+It uses our [example HTTP clients](https://github.com/strimzi/client-examples) coupled with the bridge sidecar.
 It creates two deployments - one for producing and one for consuming messages.
 The full YAML of this example can be found [here](https://gist.github.com/scholzj/8902c6bb3de9fa7fbc6e75ee22ee870e).

-## When to use it
+## When to use a Kafka Bridge sidecar

 This blog post shows an alternative way how to use the Strimzi HTTP Bridge.
 When running as a sidecar, a separate instance of the bridge runs with every instance of your application.